 We are in the process of setting up log analytics for our infrastructure.
 Once this system is up, we will configure automated alerts to detect anomalous behaviour.
 Once such an alert is generated, the Tech Lead will investigate the issue to determine the threat level.
 If an issue is discovered, a notification will be generated internally and will trigger our client information sharing procedures.
 The Tech Lead will meanwhile focus the energies of the team on mitigating the issue (based on the threat level).
 Periodic updates will be shared as deemed necessary.
 And once the incident has been resolved, a summary will be released.

 We do not have segregated duties between developers and server admins.
-As a result of this, and our small company size, our change management process is tightly coupled with ensuring security and compliance under the purview of our CPO and Tech Lead.
+As a result of this, our change management process is tightly coupled with ensuring security and compliance under the purview of our CPO and Tech Lead.

 For changes to the Spekit platform, explicit approval is required from either the CPO, CEO or Tech Lead as a part of our agile development process.
-Requests and approvals are documented in our project management system of record (JIRA/Atlassian).
-For customers, release notes will be provided on our publicly available site.
+Requests and approvals are documented in our project management system of record.

 Yes.
 We conduct both end-to-end functional QA and regression tests on our internal staging environments (including testing Salesforce integrations) before releasing new functionality to production.